Skip to Content

 Import JS File

-• Import js file using require
+• Import the JS file using require.

 • Make sure to include the .js extension in the file path.

-• The path should be relative (right-click on the file and select Copy Relative Path) to the workspace if you are using Git-Sync.
+• The path should be relative (right-click on the file and select Copy Relative Path) to the workspace if you are using Git Sync.
 Otherwise, use the full path.

-var { helloWorld } = require("thunder-tests/test-import.js");
+const { helloWorld } = require("thunder-tests/test-import.js"); var result = helloWorld(); console.log(result);

 Save Path in Env Variable